-4-day remote trek close to Mont Blanc and Lake Geneva, passing incredible glaciers and mountain lakes along the way.
-Something special that is set apart from the busy routes.
+Enjoy a 4-day remote trek close to Mont Blanc and Lake Geneva, passing incredible glaciers and mountain lakes along the way.
+Our most challenging hike usually for experienced or returning customers.

-You'll be picked up from Bex train station by 2:30 pm, which you can reach with regular trains from Geneva Airport.
-From here you'll hike up the Nant valley, enjoying incredible views of Mont Blanc along the way.
-In the evening you'll arrive at the remote Cabane Barroud (mountain hut) at 1,956m of altitude.
+You'll be picked up from Aigle train station at 12:30 pm, which you can reach with regular trains from Geneva Airport.
+After a short transfer, you'll hike up to Anzeidaz before crossing the Pas de Cheville and descending to Deborance in time for dinner at the refuge.
+There may even be time for a swim in the lake to cool down.
 Listen to and look for the Marmots along the way!

 The day starts with a hike past the waterfalls of Passing Le Pessot, to Ovronnaz (known for fantastic cafe!).
 After stopping for a break, you'll continue to trek past beautiful mountains including Tita Seri (2850m), Dent de Morcles (2,970m) and Chavalard (2 898m).
 In the evening, you can relax and enjoy the hut wardens speciality Spaghetti with the rest of the team.

 Today is your final day of hiking, trekking back towards Lake Geneva.
 It's an early start as you make your way down and then across the balcony route.
 We will get our final views of Bouquetin, Chamois, Marmotte and even Bearded Vulture.
 After a stop at Cabane Torche, we take in the small peak of Coix de Javerne before descending to our pick up at the road and a chance to buy locally made cheese.
 From here you are dropped back at Aigle where you can get a train to Geneva or extend your trip to Montreux or another adventure.